bevynfernandes/smhw-api/README.md

 To view and install the latest changes (and for some bug fixes), use the [dev branch](https://github.com/EpicGamerCodes/smhw-api/tree/dev).

+If you would like to make a suggestion, simply create an issue! (same for bugs too)

 ## Features

 As of now, the project can perform the following tasks (examples can be viewed in `/examples/`):